 An existing big player in the ETL tool market, Alteryx is used to build data transformation workflows in a GUI, replacing the need to write SQL code.
 Alteryx has significantly stepped up its game in recent years with its integrated data science offering, allowing users to build predictive models using their drag-and-drop “no-code” approach.
 The ability to visualize and troubleshoot results at every step of the operation is a huge plus, and users familiar with SQL should transition easily to the logical flowchart style of the ETL, removing the need for complex nested scripts.
 Alteryx has a fantastic online community with plenty of resources, and direct integration with both Python and R through out-of-the-box tools.
 The Python tool includes common data science packages such as pandas, scikit-learn, matplotlib, numpy, and others which will be familiar to the Python enthusiasts of this world.

 Dataiku is one of the world’s leading AI and machine learning platforms, supporting agility in organizations’ data eorts via collaborative, elastic, and responsible AI, all at enterprise scale.
 Hundreds of companies use Dataiku to underpin their essential business operations and ensure they stay relevant in a changing world.
 One quick look at the Dataiku website will make it immediately clear that this is a platform for everyone in the data space.
 Dataiku offers both a visual UI and a code-based platform for ML model development, along with a host of features that make Dataiku a highly sustainable platform in production.
 Data scientists will be delighted with not only the Python & R integration, but the flexibility in being able to code either using the embedded code editor, or their favorite IDE like Jupyter notebooks or RStudio.
 The Dataiku DSS (Data Science Studio) is available as an HTTP REST API, allowing users to manage models, pipelines, and automation externally.
-Data analysts will be excited by the multitude of plugins available – including PowerBI, Looker, Qlik. qvx export, Dropbox, Excel, Google Sheets, Google Drive, Google Cloud, OneDrive, SharePoint, Confluence, and many more.
+Data analysts will be excited by the multitude of plugins available – including PowerBI, Looker, Qlik. qvx export, dropbox plans or dropbox pricing, Excel, Google Sheets, Google Drive, Google Cloud, OneDrive, SharePoint, Confluence, and many more.
 Automatic feature engineering, generation, and selection, in combination with the visual UI for model development, allows ML to sit firmly within the reach of these citizen data scientists.